ADHD Planners: We Reviewed the Best 10 Apps (Free & Paid)

 ADHD planners are planning tools designed to support executive dysfunction rather than rely on discipline or consistency.
 These tools help externalize thinking, lower cognitive load, and make it easier to start and adjust tasks without guilt.

-4. How I Tested the Best ADHD Planners
+3. How We Tested the Best ADHD Planners

 What are the Best ADHD Planners?